 Vibration and Chattering

-- The Solution: This happens when there is too much friction.
-You should increase the flow of coolant or use a “softer” grinding wheel that stays sharp by breaking down faster.
+✅ The Solution: This happens when there is too much friction.
+Increase the flow of coolant or use a “softer” grinding wheel that stays sharp by breaking down faster.
 You can also try taking smaller, lighter cuts to reduce the heat.

 Poor Surface Finish